DeepLcom/deepl-node/README.md

 -   `headers`: extra HTTP headers attached to every HTTP request.
 By default, no extra headers are used.
 Note that Authorization and User-Agent headers are added automatically but may be overridden by this option.
+-   `proxy`: define the hostname, and port of the proxy server, and optionally the protocol, and authorization (as an auth object with username and password fields).

 #### Logging